-- (3) The Board has specifically recognized its responsibilities for: - (a) to the extent feasible, satisfying itself as to the integrity of the Chief Executive Officer (CEO) and other senior officers of the Corporation and that the CEO and other senior officers of the Corporation create a culture of integrity throughout the Group; - (b) adopting a strategic planning process and approving annually (or more frequently if appropriate) a strategic plan which takes into account, among other things, the opportunities and risks of the business of the Group;
+- (3) The Board has specifically recognized its responsibilities for: - (a) to the extent feasible, satisfying itself as to the integrity of the President and Chief Executive Officer (CEO) and other senior officers of the Group and that the CEO and other senior officers of the Group create a culture of integrity throughout the Group; - (b) adopting a strategic planning process and approving annually (or more frequently if appropriate) a strategic plan which takes into account, among other things, the opportunities and risks of the business of the Group; - (c) considering and overseeing the strategic development of new business opportunities and innovation; - (d) overseeing the identification of the principal risks of the business of the Group and overseeing the implementation of appropriate systems to manage these risks; - (e) interaction of the Board with the Shareholder in accordance with the Shareholder Direction subject to the duties of the Directors at law;

-- (c) overseeing the identification of the principal risks of the business of the Group and overseeing the implementation of appropriate systems to manage these risks; - (d) overseeing the integrity of the internal control and management information systems of the Group; - (e) succession planning (including appointing, training and monitoring the senior officers of the Corporation); - (f) recruiting and assessing the performance of the CEO, the compensation of the CEO and other officers of the Group, executive compensation disclosure and oversight of the compensation structure and benefit plans and programs of the Group; - (g) assessing the effectiveness of the Board; - (h) adopting a disclosure policy for the Group; - (i) developing and overseeing the orientation of new Directors, and the continuing education of existing Directors, of the Group; and - (j) developing the approach of the Corporation to corporate governance including a periodic review of the Code of Business Conduct and Whistleblower Procedure of the Group. - (4) In addition to those matters which must by law be approved by the Board, the Board oversees the development of, and reviews and approves, significant corporate plans and initiatives, including the annual business plan and budget, major acquisitions and dispositions and other significant matters of corporate strategy or policy, including the Environmental Policy, Occupational Health and Safety Policy, Code of Business Conduct and Whistleblower Procedure, Disclosure Policy, Signing Policy and Treasury Policy. - (5) The Board shall periodically review the Shareholder Direction and make recommendations to the Shareholder to facilitate and clarify interaction and communication between the Shareholder and the Board. - (6) The Board shall periodically review the performance of the Board against the Shareholder Direction. - (7) The Board shall periodically review the structure and mandate of each Board committee, the effectiveness of each committee, and the appointment and removal of committee members. - (8) The Board shall periodically review performance under the Environmental Policy with management. - (9) To assist the Directors in discharging their responsibilities, the Board expects management of the Corporation to: - (a) review and update annually (or more frequently if appropriate) the strategic plan and report regularly to the Board on the implementation of the strategic plan in light of evolving conditions; - (b) prepare and present to the Board annually (or more frequently if appropriate) a business plan and budget and report regularly to the Board on the Corporation's performance against the business plan and budget; and - (c) report regularly to the Board on the Corporation's business and affairs and on any matters of material consequence for the Corporation and its Shareholder.
+- (f) overseeing the integrity of the internal control and management information systems of the Group; - (g) succession planning (including appointing, training and monitoring the senior officers of the Corporation); - (h) recruiting and assessing the performance of the CEO, the compensation of the CEO and other officers of the Group, executive compensation disclosure and oversight of the compensation structure and benefit plans and programs of the Group; - (i) assessing the effectiveness of the Board; - (j) adopting a disclosure policy for the Group; - (k) developing and overseeing the orientation of new Directors, and the continuing education of existing Directors, of the Group; and - (1) developing the approach of the Corporation to corporate governance including a periodic review of the Code of Business Conduct and Whistleblower Procedure of the Group. - (4) In addition to those matters which must by law be approved by the Board, the Board oversees the development of, and reviews and approves, significant corporate plans and initiatives, including the annual business plan and budget, major acquisitions and dispositions and other significant matters of corporate strategy or policy, including the Environmental Policy, Occupational Health and Safety Policy, Code of Business Conduct and Whistleblower Procedure, Disclosure Policy, Signing Policy and Treasury Policy. - (5) In undertaking its responsibilities and overseeing and authorizing the activities of the Corporation, the Board shall consider the interests of its customers, as well as considering and balancing the interests of such other stakeholders as appropriate in the circumstances. - (6) The Board shall periodically review the Shareholder Direction and make recommendations to the Shareholder to facilitate and clarify interaction and communication between the Shareholder and the Board. - (7) The Board shall periodically review the performance of the Board and the Corporation's subsidiary entities against the Shareholder Direction. - (8) The Board shall periodically review the structure and mandate of each Board committee, the effectiveness of each committee, and the appointment and removal of committee members. - (9) The Board shall periodically review performance under the Environmental Policy with management. - (10) To assist the Directors in discharging their responsibilities, the Board expects management of the Corporation to: - review and update annually (or more frequently if appropriate) the strategic plan and report regularly to the Board on the implementation of the strategic plan in light of evolving conditions; - (b) prepare and present to the Board annually (or more frequently if appropriate) a business plan and budget and report regularly to the Board on the Group's performance against the business plan and budget; and - (c) report regularly to the Board on the Corporation's business and affairs and on any matters of material consequence for the Corporation and its Shareholder.